AKashyap86/godotBasics/README.md

 then go to android directory and ./gradlew build

-This tutorial series will cover mostly targeting android and operating system for godot x11
+This tutorial series will cover mostly targeting linux and android operating systems using godot executables on linux systems.
 ----

 If problems check that you have followed all steps in installing dependencies, sometimes copy pasting everything does not install all software, and you might need to manually install the other software